 Example 5 - Cohesive Contact Surfaces (Shear)

-In this example I will repeat Example 2 using cohesive contact surfaces instead of cohesive elements.The results below show that in this case cohesive contact surfaces give slightly different behavior than cohesive elements.
-This difference is caused by the change in contact area during the simulation with cohesive contact surfaces.
-That is a useful hint.
+In this example I will repeat Example 2 using cohesive contact surfaces instead of cohesive elements.The results below show that in this case cohesive contact surfaces give exactly the same results as cohesive elements.

 Example 6 - Tabular Damage Evolution